aleccool213/blog/src/pages/2018-08-20-elixir/index.md

 ### Quick Facts for the T.L.D.R. in you

-- Elixir is simply syntax on top of the battle-tested VM and language, Erlang
+- Elixir is simply syntax on top of Erlang, the battle-tested language built on top of the BEAM VM

-- The syntax is similar to Ruby so learning the syntax is easy and quick
+- The syntax is similar to Ruby so learning the syntax is easy and quick, especially for developers familiar with it

 - Did I mention it's FUNCTIONAL!
 (Pure, functional programming IMO is worth the investment cognitively, <a href="https://medium.com/making-internets/functional-programming-elixir-pt-1-the-basics-bd3ce8d68f1b" target="_blank" >hit this link</a> for how Elixir utilizes it)